SickHub/docker-cups-airprint/README.md

 this is based on awesome work of others
 * https://hub.docker.com/r/jstrader/airprint-cloudprint/
 * https://github.com/tjfontaine/airprint-generate
+* Debian Wiki with notes on limitations of AirPrint support in CUPS: https://wiki.debian.org/CUPSAirPrint

 # Contribute
 * I'm happy for any feedback!
 Create issues, dicussions, ... feel free and involve!